superfast852/Project-L/README.md

 - [-] HMI-Like Control Interface using Shuffleboard
 - [ ] Pure Pursuit
 - [ ] Test out the code
+- [ ] Frontier Exploration (and adopt Transient Maps in general :/)
 ####    Expansion:
 - [ ] Find out how to enable expansion (the hal is pretty nifty in that sense imo)